Blog

 Step 5: Add Equipment, Subcontractor, and Other Direct Costs

 Don't forget the costs that fall between labor and materials.
 Rented equipment like lifts, scaffolding, or trenchers.
 Any sub-tier subcontractors you're bringing in.
 Permits, testing, inspection fees, temporary protection, and dumpster costs.
 These items add up quickly and are easy to overlook.
+Structuring your bid as line items with separate material, labor, and other cost buckets — the way bids are built in BuildWorkPro — makes these stray costs easier to catch.

 Step 6: Apply Overhead and Profit